 Since the transported messages are linearly combined with random coefficients at each recoding node, it is statistically impossible to recover the individual messages by capturing the coded messages at any one or small number of nodes.
-As long as the coding matrices of the transported messages cannot be fully recovered, any attempt of decoding is equivalent to randomly guessing the transported messages.
-Thus, with the use of BATS codes, information confidentiality throughout the data transport process is assured.
+As long as the coding matrices of the transported messages cannot be fully recovered, any attempt of decoding any particular symbol of the transported messages is equivalent to random guessing [Bhattad05].

-The only threat towards confidentiality exists in the form of eavesdropping on the initial encoding process, which takes place at the encoding nodes.
+The threat towards confidentiality, however, also exists in the form of eavesdropping on the initial encoding process, which takes place at the encoding nodes.
 In these nodes, the transported data are presented in plain text and can be read along their transfer paths.
 Hence, information isolation between the encoding process and all other user processes running on the node must be assured.